dcm4che-dockerfiles/keycloak-quarkus/README.md

 User's password to use to authenticate to the Keycloak master realm via file input (alternative to KEYCLOAK_PASSWORD).

-### Configuring the hostname and context path
+### Configuring the external hostname and context path
 #### `KC_HOSTNAME`

-Hostname for the Keycloak server.
+Hostname used to externally access Keycloak.
+If there is a reverse proxy in front of Keycloak, you have to specify the hostname of the reverse proxy.

+#### `KC_HOSTNAME_PORT`

+The port used by the proxy when exposing the hostname.
+Required if there is a reverse proxy in front of Keycloak which port differs from the HTTPS port of Keycloak specified by `KC_HTTPS_PORT`.

+#### `KC_HOSTNAME_STRICT_BACKCHANNEL`

+When all applications connected to Keycloak communicate through the public URL, set `KC_HOSTNAME_STRICT_BACKCHANNEL` to `true`.
+Otherwise, leave this parameter as `false` to allow internal applications to communicate with Keycloak through an internal URL.

+#### `KC_HOSTNAME_PATH`

+The context-path used by the proxy.
+Required if there is a reverse proxy in front of Keycloak which uses a different context-path for Keycloak than specified by `KC_HTTP_RELATIVE_PATH`.

 #### `KC_HTTP_RELATIVE_PATH`

-Set the path relative to '/' for serving resources. (optional, default is `/`).
+Set the context-path relative to '/' for serving resources. (optional, default is `/`).

 ### Configuring [OpenID Connect Logout](https://www.keycloak.org/docs/latest/upgrading/index.html#openid-connect-logout)
 #### `KC_SPI_LOGIN_PROTOCOL_OPENID_CONNECT_LEGACY_LOGOUT_REDIRECT_URI`